 This was also one of the first TV shows to regularly kill off major characters, so if you are watching this on Netflix blind, don’t get too attached to the people you see in early episodes.
 The Walking Dead, even with its long history, remains a show that can regularly shock and surprise you, and it’s helped by great performances and some of the best horror makeup ever made.

 9. Parks and Recreation

-This NBC show might be considered to be a spiritual sister show to The Office.
-It’s filmed in a similar documentary style, and follows people doing their jobs in the Parks Department of fictional small town Pawnee, Indiana.
+This NBC show might be considered as a spiritual sister show to The Office.
+It’s filmed in a similar documentary style and follows people doing their jobs in the Parks Department of fictional small-town Pawnee, Indiana.
 However, Parks and Recreation has a lighter tone than The Office, with perhaps even more eccentric characters.
 No one fits that category better than Ron Swanson.
 In a role seemingly made for actor Nick Offerman, Swanson is the man everyone comes in contact with at some point in their lives.
 He’s good at his job, knows it, and won’t let you forget it.
 The rest of the cast is excellent, and you can watch this show to see Christ Pratt just before he turned into, well, movie Chris Pratt.

 10. The Good Place

 This is another comedy, but one that deals with life after death.
 The Good Place begins after Eleanor Shellstrop, played by Kristen Bell, turns up in The Good Place after her unfortunate demise.